Duals of Higher Vector Spaces: n -duals and pairings

-\begin{remark} The existence of non-negative $n$-shifted duals and Theorem \ref{thm:EZ-thm-hom} raises the question of what the $\VS$ $n$-groupoid $DK(N(\huaV)^*[-n]_{\ge 0})$ should represent and if this is a good notion of $n$-dual of $\huaV$.
-We discuss this in Appendix \ref{sec:appendix-DK-N-nshifted-dual}. \end{remark}
+\begin{remark} Using Theorem \ref{thm:EZ-thm-hom}, the non-negative $n$-shifted duals above make the $\VS$ $n$-groupoid $DK(N(\huaV)^*[-n]_{\ge 0})$ also a possibly reasonable notion of $n$-dual of $\huaV$.
+We discuss this in Appendix \ref{sec:appendix-DK-N-nshifted-dual} and compare it to our definition of $n$-dual in Definition \ref{def:ndual}. \end{remark}

 By the hom-tensor adjunction in chain complexes (Proposition \ref{prop:tensor-hom-chains}), any IM-pairing $\lambda: A \otimes B \to \R[-n]$ also induces two chain maps

 which we call \textbf{left} and \textbf{right induced map} respectively.